 Getting the undocked tail requires planning.
 We must know in advance of the litter’s arrival because tail docking happens at a very young age.
 The reason for the early procedure is it is a minor procedure and easier on the pup.
 The deposit is larger for the obvious reasons.
 The American Breed Standard for the Weimaraner is the docked tail; however, there is one exception–the Longhair.

 Posted on November 14, 2016, in AKC, Companion Weimaraner, Mousse X Stackhouse, OwyheeStar, OwyheeStar Gray Ghost, OwyheeStar Weim, Owyheestar Weimaraner, Previous Pup Update, Undocked Tails and tagged Silver Gray Weimaraner.
 Bookmark the permalink.
-Comments Off on All Muscle.
+Leave a comment.